Saginae: Description

-Members of the Saginae are gracile and elongated in build compared to say, most locusts or crickets, but their four anterior walking legs, as opposed to their two posterior leaping legs, are powerful and lined with spines, mainly along their inner edges.
-They apply those inner spines in clasping their prey.
-Some species have spines on the outer surfaces and on the leaping legs as well; those external spines probably are defensive in function.

-The jaws of Saginae are not spectacular, but are large, powerful, sharp, and businesslike, as befits predators, and the insects do not hesitate to bite when handled.
+Sagines are gracile and elongated in build compared to locusts or crickets, but their four anterior walking legs, as opposed to their two posterior leaping legs, are powerful and lined with spines, mainly along their inner edges.
+They use those inner spines in clasping their prey.
+Some species have spines on the outer surfaces and on the leaping legs as well; those external spines are believed to be defensive in function.
+The jaws of sagines are large, powerful, and sharp, with the insects often resorting to biting when handled.

-The Saginae are large insects, some species with a body length of more than 50 mm, not counting the antennae or ovipositor, which are long, typically about as long as the body.
+Sagines are large insects, with some species having a body length of more than 50 mm, not counting the antennae or ovipositor, which are long, typically about as long as the body.
 The ovipositor is long and sword-like, and used for oviposition in soil.